2ndQuadrant/pglogical/README.md

 It is safer to replicate from an old version to a newer version since PostgreSQL maintains solid backward compatibility but only limited forward compatibility.
-When replicating from a higher PostgreSQL version to a lower one, schema synchronization does not work.
+Initial schema synchronization is only supported when replicating between same version of PostgreSQL or from lower version to higher version.

 Replicating between different minor versions makes no difference at all.